appwrite/rfc/021-multi-factor-authentication.md

 [unresolved-questions]: #unresolved-questions

-- A project wide setting that MFA needs to be used
 - A team wide setting that MFA is required
 - We might wanna think about adding additional roles for users with MFA